 Me: WHAT?

-Sue: He’s right.
-And I suspected it all along – remember how I picked up on the corridors all looking the same?
+Sue: Rob’s right.
+It’s just as I suspected – remember how I picked up on the comment that all the corridors looked the same?
 They were taking the piss!
-It was too ahead of its time and I was laughing at it for the right reasons instead of the wrong reasons.
+It was ahead of its time and I was laughing at it for the right reasons instead of the wrong reasons.

 6/10

 Sue: So the Daleks are back and they’ve been redesigned, eh?
-Can’t wait.
+I can’t wait.